-Written by Ryan on Friday the 3rd of February 2017.
+Written by Active Minds on Friday the 3rd of February 2017.

 For people living with dementia, shopping is an important part of daily life as it encourages gentle activity and independence for as long as possible.
 However, according to research carried out by the Alzheimer’s Society, one in four people living with dementia have avoided going shopping since being diagnosed with the disease.
 When questioned about their apprehension they stated a number of reasons, from worrying that they will have difficulty finding their way around the store, to struggling to count out their money at the checkout.